Losant/losant-docs/docs/workflows/logic/geofence.md

 ![Geofence Node Distance Value](/images/workflows/logic/geofence-node-distance-value.png "Geofence Node Distance Value")

-The Geofence Node has the ability to optionally add the calculated distance between the input and center point to the payload at a defined [payload path](/workflows/accessing-payload-data/#payload-paths).
+The Circular Geofence Node has the ability to optionally add the calculated distance between the input and center point to the payload at a defined [payload path](/workflows/accessing-payload-data/#payload-paths).
 If a path is defined, the distance (in meters) will be placed at that path no matter which branch out of the Geofence Node is taken.
 If there is a problem calculating the distance (bad coordinates or radius), no value will be places at the path.
 In the above example, the distance between the input and center coordinates will be placed at the `data.distance.work` path.

 The node also has the ability to optionally add which branch out of the node was taken to the payload.
 If a path is defined, `true` or `false` will be placed at the given path, depending on which branch out of the node is taken.
 In the above example, the branch taken will be placed at the `data.geobranch.work` path.